 Taking the first step towards building the deck of your dreams is always the hardest.
 From all the options at your disposal – from pine wood all the way to ipe wood – it can be more than a little intimidating when choosing the right lumber for you and your project, especially when there are so many variations in wood prices.
+Learn the differences between hardwood and pressure-treated wood and discover the perfect type for your case.

-Hardwood vs. pressure-treated wood: which is right for you?
+Differences between hardwood and pressure-treated wood: which is right for you?

 There are numerous differences between hardwood and pressure-treated wood, like pine, that it can be easy to get bogged down by all the details.
 From durability to sustainability, both types of wood deliver an assortment of benefits that can make it a bit daunting to make a selection among what kind of wood planks to use when building a deck.
 But there’s no need to worry about making the right decision; that’s what we’re here for.